hechoendrupal/drupal-console-book/pt_br/commands/self-update.md

 # self-update
-Update the console to latest version.
+Update project to the latest version.

 **Uso:**
 ```